Cysharp/ProcessX/README.md

 > PM> Install-Package [ProcessX](https://www.nuget.org/packages/ProcessX)

-Main API is only `Cysharp.Diagnostics.ProcessX.Start` and throws `ProcessErrorException` when error detected.
+Main API is only `Cysharp.Diagnostics.ProcessX.StartAsync` and throws `ProcessErrorException` when error detected.

 * **Simple**, only write single string command like the shell script.
 * **Asynchronous**, by C# 8.0 async streams.